-Turkish forces push deeper into northeast Syria: ministry
+Turkish forces seize targets in northeast Syria offensive: ministry

 “With all of that being said we like the Kurds.”

-But one of Trump’s closest fellow Republican allies, Senator Lindsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency” and unveiled a framework for sanctions on Turkey with Democratic Senator Chris Van Hollen.
+But one of Trump’s closest fellow Republican allies, Senator Lindsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency”.

-The Syrian Kurdish group was for years Washington’s main allies on the ground in Syria and the incursion was potentially one of the biggest shifts in years in the Syrian war that has drawn in global and regional powers.
+The Syrian Kurdish group was for years one of Washington’s main allies in Syria and the incursion was potentially one of the biggest shifts in years in the Syrian war that has drawn in global and regional powers.

-The Kurds played a leading role in capturing territory from Islamic State, and now hold the largest swathe of Syria outside of the hands of President Bashar al-Assad.
-The SDF holds thousands of Islamic State fighters and tens of thousands of their relatives in detention.
+The Kurds played a leading role in taking territory from IS, and now hold the largest swathe of Syria outside of the hands of President Bashar al-Assad.

+Additional reporting by Orhan Coskun in Ankara; Editing by Simon Cameron-Moore, William Maclean